 Some users find the buttons under-responsive, which can be frustrating in fast-paced environments.

-This well-made calculator lightweight and simple to use.
+This well-made calculator is lightweight and simple to use.
 View previous entries with ease, so there's no need to keep writing out equations.
 Similar features to a graphing calculator without being overly advanced.

 The screen can easily break if dropped.